 Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof, London Heathrow is the airport closest to my home, and I particularly love Terminal 5, which the majority of British Airways flights leave from.
 It has excellent British Airways airport lounges and is a marvel of engineering and design (at least by British standards).

 I have reviewed the best airline lounges at Hong Kong airport for comparison, but there is little to choose between the in-lounge experience between the two airlines.

 Of course, your opinion may be swayed by which destination you want a layover.
 Both cities are fun and lively, and both offer an excellent array of luxury hotels, so, from this perspective, the destination choice is purely personal.

-I actually like the style of both British Airways and the Cathay Pacific.
-They are both stylish and I don’t have a particular favorite.
+I actually like the style of both British Airways and Cathay Pacific.
+They are both stylish, and I don’t have a particular favorite.
 British Airways planes offer classic style in a blue hue.

-Both British Airways and Cathay Pacific offer a consistent Business Class product across most of its long-haul fleet.
+Both British Airways and Cathay Pacific offer a consistent Business Class product across most of their long-haul fleet.

 Best Business Class Seat

 Cathay and Cathay for so many reasons!
 British Airways Business Class seats are poor.
 Thin foam, thin seats, no direct aisle access for many of the seats.
 They were groundbreaking when they were launched, but other airlines have improved on their model and are now much, much better than the seats on British Airways.

-Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.
+Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window.
+In contrast, the seats in the middle are angled towards each other.